Phoenix Wright: Ace Attorney: Justice for All

-- In Case 4, a rather...interesting...graphical innuendo appears in Viola Hall, which was edited out of the localized versions.
-Capcom Japan also put similarly questionable content in Ace Attorney: Trials and Tribulations – in Vitamin Square, there is a toy banana with two oranges on its side.
-Oddly enough, that one remained in the international releases.
+- In Episode 4 of the GBA version, a rather... interesting... graphical innuendo appeared in Viola Hall, which was edited out of the DS version.
+Capcom Japan also put similarly questionable content in Trials and Tribulations in Vitamin Square, where a toy banana with two oranges on its side is present.
+Oddly enough, that one remained unchanged.

 |The Ace Attorney series|